bootlin/training-materials/slides/security-userland/security-userland.typ

   - Monitoring of services

-  - On-demand startup of services, through #emph[socket activation]
+  - On-demand startup of services, through _socket activation_

   - Resource-management of services: CPU limits, memory limits

-- Configuration based on #emph[unit files]
+- Configuration based on _unit files_

   - Declarative language, instead of shell scripts used in other init systems